 - Pour on top of bean mix.

 - Serve immediately or store in fridge for up to 24 hours to let flavours blend.
+This salad will last up to 2 days in the fridge.

 What’s your favorite green bean recipe?
 I’d love to add more green bean recipes to my family meal plan!